BenjaminKyamanywa/playground/ground_005/README.md

 # Homepage Hero - Showcase Hero Landing Page Area!

 A simple hero homepage area to highlight the site's important offerings.
+You can view the project live on Codepen [Here](https://codepen.io/benjaminkyamanywa/pen/oNVWQgO).

 ## 🚀 Features